 Adversaries have various kinds of reasons to use buffer overflows.
 Some of them are as follows

-3. Hijacking Control of a process/ process/ crashing systems.
+- Hijacking Control of a process or crashing systems.

 Definitely!
 Web servers are exploitable via buffer overflows.
-Buffer Overflow can happen due to an overload of data transfer to a webserver causing the server to crash/adversaries accessing the system.
+Buffer overflow can happen due to an overload of data transfer to a web server, causing the server to crash or adversely access the system.

 To prevent overflows, web servers should have limitations over data transfer and should use secure coding to ensure data validation and sanitization.